milaboratory/docs/docs/mixcr/reference/overview-built-in-presets.md

 ![](pics/milab-multiplex-bcr-light.svg#only-light)
 ![](pics/milab-multiplex-bcr-dark.svg#only-dark)

-By default, separates clonotypes by isotype which may be changed using `--dont-separate-by C` [mix-in option](overview-mixins-list.md).
+By default, separates clonotypes by isotype which may be changed using `--dont-split-clones-by C` [mix-in option](overview-mixins-list.md).

 Example:
 ```shell